-Suspect sought in theft of Portland victim's backpack, wedding ring
+Suspect arrested in theft of Portland victim's wedding ring, backpack

 Story highlights

-- Backpack had personal items important to family of Ricky Best, police say
+- George Tschaggeny, 51, was wearing wedding band when arrested, police say

-- Best stabbed to death on Portland train while trying to help teens facing anti-Muslim slurs
+- Ricky Best stabbed to death on train while trying to help teens facing anti-Muslim slurs

-(CNN)A man is suspected of stealing a wedding band and backpack belonging to Ricky Best, the Army veteran stabbed to death aboard a commuter train last week in Portland, Oregon.
+(CNN)Police arrested a man Friday in the theft of a wedding band and backpack that belonged to Ricky Best, the Army veteran stabbed to death on a commuter train last week in Portland, Oregon, police spokesman Sgt.
+Pete Simpson said.

-The backpack had personal items important to Best's family, the Portland Police Bureau said.
+George Tschaggeny, 51, was wearing Best's ring when he was arrested at a small homeless camp under a Portland overpass, Simpson said.

+Tschaggeny faces three charges, including theft in the second degree, tampering with physical evidence and abuse of a corpse in the second degree.

-In a case that attracted national attention, Best, 53, and Taliesin Myrddin Namkai-Meche, 23, suffered fatal stab wounds May 26 on the MAX train in Portland while intervening to stop a man yelling anti-Muslim slurs at two teenage girls.
+Best, 53, and Taliesin Myrddin Namkai-Meche, 23, suffered fatal stab wounds May 26 on the MAX train in Portland while intervening to stop a man yelling anti-Muslim slurs at two teenage girls.
+The stabbings attracted widespread national attention.

 Jeremy Joseph Christian, 35, the man suspected in the stabbings, was arrested shortly after leaving the train.